mithril-security/bastionlab/docs/docs/advanced/benchmarks/torch_benchmarks.md

 ## NVIDIA A100/v100
 ____________________________

-The method used here for testing was the same as in the previous benchmark.

-We set the batch size to be the maximum possible, fitting in 16GB of GPU RAM, using a NVIDIA V100 GPU.
+For the Nvidia benchmarks, we set the batch size to be the maximum possible, fitting in 16GB of GPU RAM, using a NVIDIA V100 GPU.

 ![](../../../../assets/v100_exec_times_16GB.png)

 By using 40GB of GPU RAM on a NVIDIA A100 GPU, you can obtain these results:

+***# why did you also try with 40GB?***

 ![](../../../../assets/a100_exec_times_40GB.png)